Where to Stay in Maipú

 Insider tip: Visit the Mercado Municipal de Maipú for an authentic taste of local Chilean produce and street food, often at better prices than tourist-focused markets.

-Safety in Maipú
+Stay in Center Maipú

 SafeSolo Female Travel